sshcherbakov/cf-service-tester/README.md

 -----------

-The cf-service-tester test tool Java application is developed to test the availalbility of the [Redis](http://redis.io) and RabbitMQ(http://rabbitmq.com) services on a [Cloud Foundry](http://cloudfoundry.org) and [Pivotal Web Services](https://run.pivotal.io/) platform.
+The cf-service-tester test tool Java application is developed to test the availalbility of the [Redis](http://redis.io) and [RabbitMQ](http://rabbitmq.com) services on a [Cloud Foundry](http://cloudfoundry.org) and [Pivotal Web Services](https://run.pivotal.io/) platform.

-This is a [Spring Boot](http://projects.spring.io/spring-boot/) Java application that can also be used in a standalone mode and connect to the local Redis and RabbitMQ services.
-In this mode the tool can be used to verify the message delivery via RabbitMQ message broker in different failure mode scenarios.
+This is a [Spring Boot](http://projects.spring.io/spring-boot/) Java application that can also be used in standalone mode and connect to the local Redis and RabbitMQ services.

+In the standalone mode the tool can be used to verify the message delivery via RabbitMQ message broker in different failure mode scenarios.

 How to build